flutter/website/src/docs/development/add-to-app/android/project-setup.md

 wrapper that helps bootstrap the Flutter module an embeddable Android library.

 {{site.alert.note}}
-Add custom Android code to your own existing application'sproject  or a plugin, not to the module in `.android/`.
+Add custom Android code to your own existing application's project or a plugin, not to the module in `.android/`.
 Changes made in your module's `.android/` directory will not appear in your existing Android project using the module.